Chapter 21 : Why So Sirius

 “You think Regulus is going to become a Death Eater?”

 “I don’t know.
 He’s been raised to think they’re great… I’ve tried to talk to him sometimes, to stop him before he gets in too deep, but it always ends in fighting.”
-He said it very matter-of-factly, but in his eyes I could see that this bothered him much more than he let on.
-I didn’t ask him anything more though.
+His eyes took on a faraway, shuttered look, so I didn’t push him further, but I had the feeling that it still bothered him more than he let on.

 “I’m sorry,” I said.